cgzeus/Projects/README.md

 # Projects
-A repository of my projects in HTML, CSS, JavaScript, and Python
+A repository of my projects in HTML, CSS, JavaScript, Java, and Python

 Coffee and Cakes is a simply website, no CSS applied.
 It has three pages, working links and working contact button.